Graphical Interchange Format File

-Image file that may contain up to 256 indexed colors; color palette may be a predefined set of colors or may be adapted to the colors in the image; lossless format, meaning the clarity of the image is not compromised with GIF compression.
+A GIF file is an image saved in the Graphical Interchange Format (GIF).
+It may contain up to 256 indexed colors, with a color palette that may be a predefined set of colors or adapted to the colors in the image.
+GIF files are saved in a lossless format, meaning that the GIF compression does not degrade the image's clarity.

-GIFs are common format for Web graphics, especially small images and images that contain text, such as navigation buttons.
-However, JPEG (.JPG) images are better for showing photos because they are not limited in the number of colors they can display.
+GIFs are a common format for web graphics, especially small images and images that contain text, such as navigation buttons.
+However, JPEG (.JPG) images are better for showing photos because they are not as limited in the number of colors they can display.